 9 Ways to Reduce Time to First Byte (TTFB) on WordPress

-Let’s look at how you can reduce the TTFB and the server response times for your WordPress site.
+Let’s look at how you can improve —therefore reduce— the TTFB and the server response times on WordPress.

 1. Use a Fast Web Host

 Using a fast web host that has a carefully thought-out architecture will go a long way to reducing your TTFB.
 Managed WordPress hosts configure their servers specifically for WordPress sites, so you can be confident your dynamic content is in good hands.

 You must consider where your host’s servers are located.
 Choose a host that is located physically closer to where your users are.
 For example, if most of your users are located in Europe, it would make sense to host your site in Europe, not in the United States.
 (Although you can get around this with a CDN, which we’ll look at below.)